Adaptive feature capture method for solving partial differential equations with near singular solutions: Numerical Experiments

-Table \ref{Table:3_2} demonstrates the significant error reduction achieved through adaptive refinement.
-After four iterations, the $L^\infty$ error decreases from $\mathcal{O}(10^{-1})$ to $\mathcal{O}(10^{-11})$ for $J_n = 4000$, representing an improvement of seven orders of magnitude.
+Table \ref{Table:3} quantitatively reports the initial shape parameter $\gamma_n$, the initial ($k=0$) and final ($k=K=4$) $L^\infty$ and $L^2$ relative errors, as well as the computational time and peak GPU memory consumption of the full adaptive procedure under different $J_n$ for the line near-singularity case.
+For $J_n=4000$, after four adaptive iterations, the $L^\infty$ error drops from $\mathcal{O}(10^{-2})$ to $\mathcal{O}(10^{-10})$, achieving an accuracy improvement of eight orders of magnitude.

+Figure \ref{fig:fig5} visualizes the exact solution, initial and final numerical approximations, local surface profiles, as well as the evolution of relative errors and training losses for the test case with $J_n=4000$ and $K=4$ iterations.
+The results clearly show that the solution possesses extremely steep gradients concentrated along the prescribed line.
+It is also observed that the relative training loss gradually decreases with each adaptive iteration, which further verifies the effectiveness of the proposed adaptive method.

-Figure \ref{fig:fig5_2} illustrates the solution characteristics and adaptation progress.
-Figure \ref{fig:fig6_2} further demonstrates the adaptive mechanism: partition hyperplanes become densely clustered along the singularity line, collocation points concentrate in the critical region, and shape parameters increase substantially to capture the steep gradient.
+The adaptive refinement mechanism is further illustrated in Figure \ref{fig:fig6}.
+It can be observed that partition hyperplanes are densely clustered along the near-singularity line, collocation points automatically concentrate in the critical gradient region, and the shape parameters are adaptively increased substantially to well capture the sharp solution variation.
+Numerical results demonstrate that the AFCM can accurately detect line-type near-singularity regions, automatically refine local numerical resolution, and efficiently resolve PDE problems with strong directional and steep gradients.

-\subsection{One-dimensional Burgers equation with one line}
+\subsection{One-Dimensional Burgers equation with one line}

 Consider the one-dimensional Burgers equation defined on the computational domain $\Omega\times(0,T]=(0,1)\times(0,1]$,

 the exact solution is given by